williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/credentials/forgot_password %}

-Generates a one-time token (OTT) that can be used to reset a user's password
+Generates a one-time token (OTT) that can be used to reset a user&#8217;s password

-The user will be required to validate their security question's answer when visiting the reset link.
+The user will be required to validate their security question&#8217;s answer when visiting the reset link.
 This operation can only be performed on users with an `ACTIVE` status and a valid [recovery question credential](#recovery-question-object).

 ##### Request Parameters
 {:.api .api-request .api-request-params}